Sarmish-say Gorge, Uzbekistan

-Sarmish-say, The Bronze Age Art Gallery - Petroglyphs
+Sarmish-say Petroglyphs - the Bronze Age Art Gallery

 The nearest way to the petroglyphs of the Sarmish-say lays through the Sarmish Children’s Health camp.
 The territory of the camp is around 1,5 km.
 If tour to the petroglyphs is organized in the summer, the season when the camp is full of children, the territory of it have to be crossed by foot.
 At any other season of the year, it can be passed by car.
 After the camp, you should cover a distance of another 2 km till the point of destination.